webrcade/webrcade-docs/docs/apps/engines/quake/index.md

 ## Game Archive Layouts

 The Quake application requires that each game is packaged in an archive (`.zip`) file.
+This archive file can also be *(optionally)* converted to a webЯcade [package archive manifest](../../../advanced/archive-manifests.md) (`.json`) layout to reduce browser memory use and increase compatibility with memory limited devices (iOS and Xbox).

+!!! important
+    The  webЯcade editor's [repackage archive tool](../editor/tools/repackage-archive.md) can be used to automatically generate package archive manifests.

 The table below shows the file layout that is required for each game (select the tab below for a particular game to view its layout).

 The music directory and files are *optional*.

 !!! important
-    Both the iOS Safari and Xbox Series X|S Edge browsers limit the amount of memory that can be consumed by a particular web application (such as webЯcade).
+    Both the Safari (iOS and macOS) and Xbox Series X|S Edge browsers limit the amount of memory that can be consumed by a particular web application (such as webЯcade).
 Therefore, it is important to make the archive as small as possible.
-Any game archive (`.zip`) file exceeding 256 megabytes in size will utilize on on-the-fly decompression.
-Using this method for decompression greatly increases the time to access files and will result in significant lag.
+    For Quake game archive (`.zip`) sizes that are over 100 megabytes in size, it is highly recommended that the webЯcade [package archive manifest](../../../advanced/archive-manifests.md) (`.json`) layout be utilized as it will greatly reduce the amount of memory necessary for the browser to load the game.
     <p>
     If you are including music files, using a free online compression tool such as [Aspose](https://products.aspose.app/audio/compress/ogg) (which can compress music files in common formats and output `.ogg` files) can greatly reduce the overall archive size.
     </p>